shaunkane/plink/README.md

 Plink can be used to create a variety of audio-only games:

-- action games;
+- action games
-- puzzle games;
+- puzzle games
-- rhythm games;
+- rhythm games
-- choose-your own adventure games;
+- choose-your-own-adventure games
+- music games
+- trivia games
 - ... and whatever else you can come up with.

 ## Features